ChrisEYin/chriseyin/_posts/2013-05-23-learning-to-fail.md

 ---
-title: Learning to Fail or Failing to Learn?
+title: Are you Learning to Fail or Failing to Learn?
+subtitle: Exploring the ramifications of failing fast and early.
 layout: post
 ---